Table of Contents

-Over the first few days they lose 4 pounds of water/salt/glycogen (see below).
+Over the first few days they lose 4 pounds of water/salt/glycogen (see tip below).
 Over the next 4 weeks they lose 7-8 pounds, meeting the 1% body weight loss per week goal.
 Now that their new body weight is less (~188 pounds), there is more adaptive thermogenesis, so their TDEE decreases further.
 As this continues to occur at some point they will no longer be losing 1% of their body weight weekly.
 They can proceed with a slower rate of weight loss or choose a combination of eating fewer calories and increasing exercise to maintain the needed deficit for 1% loss per week.
-As discussed in later lessons a minimum level of nutrition is needed to maintain good health, so at some point calories cannot safely be reduced further and any increase in the deficit should come from increased exercise.
+As a minimum amount of nutrition (via macronutrients and food groups, all discussed later in this course) is needed for good health at some point calories cannot safely be reduced further and any increase in the deficit should come from increased exercise.

-However, keep in mind that as described in Lesson 1 our TDEE can only increase so much from increased physical activity.
+However, keep in mind that as described in Lesson 1 our TDEE can only increase so much from increased physical activity (unless we really crank up physical activity to unrealistically high levels for most people).
 Thus, there will come a point where there is not a safe and effective way to continue losing weight at the same rate.
 In some ways this can be a good thing; I’d rather have someone follow sustainable, positive lifestyle practices and make progress more gradually then perform a crash diet or other unhealthy methods to lose weight too quickly.

 Ok, so the desired rate of weight loss seems straightforward, but what if we have a lot of water weight fluctuations so it’s hard to know how quickly we are losing weight?
 What if we don’t want to track calories and thus cannot easily adjust the total amount we are consuming?
 First lets go over how to track weight changes and monitor progress, and then we will go over a strategy to do this without tracking calories.